ayumi-cloud/sc-legal-module/README.md

 ## API's 💎

-The legal module uses the following API's:
+Below are some of the API's the legal modules uses (this is not a complete list):

 - [Trusted Types](https://w3c.github.io/webappsec-trusted-types/dist/spec/)
 - [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver)